-One ingredient that is, in my view, absolutely essential to any laksa is a very aromatic and little known herb called Vietnamese coriander, Vietnamese mint, laksa herb, persicaria odorata or daun kesum.
-It’s distinctive flavor could be described as citrus-y (it vaguely reminds me of yuzu in how it is both citrus-y and floral), with a similar pungency to cilantro and a taste that could be akin to mint, cilantro and perhaps tarragon all wrapped up together.
-It’s a uniquely fragrant herb that’s very hard to describe.
-If you cannot find it in your local Asian market, I would replace it with equal parts mint and cilantro, and perhaps a wee bit of lemon zest (or yuzu if you can find it!).
+One ingredient that is, in my view, absolutely essential to any Asam Laksa is a very aromatic and little known herb called Vietnamese coriander, Vietnamese mint, laksa herb, persicaria odorata or, my favourite designation, daun kesum.
+This is the best herb in life, I am not kidding.
+Its distinctive flavour could be described as citrus-y (it vaguely reminds me of yuzu in how it is both citrus-y and floral), with a similar pungency to cilantro and a taste that could be akin to mint, cilantro and perhaps tarragon all wrapped up together.
+It’s a uniquely fragrant herb that’s very hard to describe and oh-so delicious.
+If you cannot find it in your local Asian market when preparing your vegan grocery list, I would replace it with equal parts mint and cilantro, and perhaps a wee bit of lemon zest (or yuzu if you can find it!).
 You can also order seeds online and grow your own.
 I know I will when I get home!

 500g laksa noodles (or thick round rice noodles, I’m thinking Japanese udon noodles could be a great substitute)

 2 stalks lemongrass